sky-music/sky-music.github.io/index.md

 ---

 <p>A collection of fan made visual music sheets for songs to learn in Sky: Children of the light!</p>
-If you would like to create your own sheet please check the links in side bar for a tutorial, amonst other useful links.</p>
+If you would like to create your own sheet please check the links in side bar for a tutorial, amonst other useful links.

 <details>
   <summary>Music Sheets</summary>

-Can't Help Falling in Love (Intro)
+Can't Help Falling in Love (Intro)<br />
-Graduation Photo
+Graduation Photo<br />
-Hallelujah
+Hallelujah<br />
-Illusionary Daytime Flute
+Illusionary Daytime Flute<br />
-Kiss the Rain
+Kiss the Rain<br />
-Love Like You
+Love Like You<br />
-Mitsuha's Theme - Kimi No Na wa
+Mitsuha's Theme - Kimi No Na wa<br />
-Superstition
+Superstition<br />
-You are my Sunshine
+You are my Sunshine<br />
 </details>

 <details>